ZephArvanitis/heyzeph/rafiki-posts/2015-07-28-greetings.markdown

 * Ultimate (Frisbee) - As a longtime player and occasional captain, I have a lot of thoughts and feelings about Ultimate.
 * New York City - where I recently moved and am excitedly exploring.
+* Early modern Europe and the Middle East - I got engrossed in history about a year ago and continue to read and learn all sorts of interesting things!

 That's all for now!
 Welcome, and thanks for reading.